Optimal learning of quantum channels in diamond distance: Introduction

 where the expectation is over purifications \(|\Phi_c'\rangle\) drawn from the unitarily invariant (Haar) measure on the environment.
-This is the only stage that really requires coherent (entangled) operations across different choi-states copies, and it does not involve any further calls to the unknown channel.
+This is the only stage that really requires coherent (entangled) operations across different Choi-states copies, and it does not involve any further calls to the unknown channel.
+For Kraus-rank-one channels, the Choi state is already pure, so this purification step is unnecessary.

 \item \textbf{Pure-state tomography and CPTP regularisation.} We perform pure-state tomography on \(|\Phi_c\rangle^{\otimes N}\) using a \emph{covariant}, sample-optimal pure-state tomography algorithm \(\mathcal A\) (e.g.,~\cite{Hay98,GutaKahnKuengTropp2020}) on \(\mathbb C^{d_{\mathrm{tot}}}\), obtaining a purified estimate \(|\hat\Phi_c\rangle\).
 Here ``covariant'' means that rotating the unknown state by a unitary simply rotates the output estimate by the same unitary, without changing its error distribution; formally, covariance is defined in Definition~\ref{de:covariant}.
 Tracing out the purifying register yields an intermediate CP map \(\Lambda^{\mathrm{est}}\) with Choi operator